aidan-dominguez/hello-world/README.md

 # hello-world
 Repository

 Hello there.
-I am student and I want to learn how to program with python and create apps for iOS.
+I am student and I want to learn how to program with python and create apps.